Rococo: Fashion

 The Watteau pleats also became more popular, named after the painter Jean-Antoine Watteau, who painted the details of the gowns down to the stitches of lace and other trimmings with immense accuracy.
 Later, the 'pannier' and 'mantua' became fashionable around 1718.
 They were wide hoops under the dress to extend the hips out sideways and they soon became a staple in formal wear.
 This gave the Rococo period the iconic dress of wide hips combined with the large amount of decoration on the garments.
 Wide panniers were worn for special occasions, and could reach up to 16 ft in diameter, and smaller hoops were worn for the everyday settings.
 These features originally came from seventeenth-century Spanish fashion, known as guardainfante, initially designed to hide the pregnant stomach, then reimagined later as the pannier.
 1745 became the Golden Age of the Rococo with the introduction of a more exotic, oriental culture in France called a la turque.
-This was made popular by Louis XV's mistress, Madame Pompadour, who commissioned the artist, Charles Andre Van Loo, to paint her as a Turkish sultana.
+This was made popular by Louis XV's mistress, Madame de Pompadour, who commissioned the artist, Charles-André van Loo, to paint her as a Turkish sultana.

 In the 1760s, a style of less formal dresses emerged and one of these was the polonaise, with inspiration taken from Poland.
 It was shorter than the French dress, allowing the underskirt and ankles to be seen, which made it easier to move around in.
 Another dress that came into fashion was the robe a l'anglais, which included elements inspired by the males' fashion; a short jacket, broad lapels and long sleeves.
 It also had a snug bodice, a full skirt without panniers but still a little long in the back to form a small train, and often some type of lace kerchief worn around the neck.
 Another piece was the 'redingote', halfway between a cape and an overcoat.